RaphGL/Tuckr/README.md

 ```

 ### Conditional deployment
-Conditional deployment is used when a dotfile should only be deployment on a specific platform.
+Conditional deployment is used when a dotfile should only be deployed on a specific platform.
 This is done by creating a separate group with the same name suffixed with the desired platform.

 This group is entirely ignored on unsupported systems.